Introduction to Specialized Chaplain Studies

 II.
 Goals and Learning Outcomes

-The overall goal of #JC3131 is to provide students with the knowledge and skills necessary to recognize the duties of an EMS chaplain and learn spiritual needs and policy and procedures at a faith based level.
+The overall goal of #JC1002 is to provide students with the knowledge and skills necessary to recognize cultural differences and learn spiritual rituals, custom and habits of different cultural during trauma at a faith based level.
 The measurable learning outcomes used to determine the degree to which this goal is being met follow:

 Students will recognize spiritual differences within cultures

-Students will recognize do’s and don’t’s of chaplains and EMS.
+Students will recognize do’s and don’t’s of chaplains and cultures.

 III.
 Required Readings